With the influx of AI tools coming about, and the feelings of worry

 workable alot of the times, compared to chatGPT where you really got to baby it to

-get the correct output.
 Microsoft Copilot: I just started using this but more so for image generation.

 I think it's unlimited but tbf, I haven't hit the cap yet so all is good.
-Ollama: a platform that serves as platform for local based GPT. it's a framework

-so you can setup LLM locally in your computer. git/github: so I can download and setup LLMs locally, but manually, compared to Ollama
+git/github: so I can download and setup LLMs locally, but manually, compared to Ollama

 where it's pretty much click click boom.
 I used it for AI tools that is not covered by Ollama